-The evaluation process was coordinated by the Chairman of the Board and consisted of a questionnaire for each Director, sent on January 2017 and individual interviews with each director.
+The evaluation process was coordinated by the Chairman of the Board and consisted of a questionnaire for each Director, sent on December 2017 and individual interviews with each director during December 2017 and January 2018.
 After the compilation of the results, a document stating the main conclusions of the process, as well as some notes and suggestions for improvement on development and performance of the functions of the Board of Directors and its Committees was sent to all directors.
-This was an agenda item at the first Board and Appointments and Compensation's meetings of the year, in February 2017, and the improvement measures shall continue to be discussed in future meetings as appropriate.
+This was an agenda item at the first Board and Appointments and Compensation's meetings of the year, in February 2018, and the improvement measures shall continue to be discussed in future meetings as appropriate.

 In general, the conclusions of the evaluation process were positive in terms of schedule and effectiveness and particularly in terms of quality of information -in format and time-, decision making -debate and consensus-, dedication of Board members and its Committees as well as overall functioning.
-In particular, from this evaluation the appreciation of the higher diversity of the Board, as well as the variety of perspectives that this diversity provides to analysis and debates was noted.
+In particular, from this evaluation the appreciation of the higher diversity of the Board (in wide sense: experience, geographical, age, gender), as well as the variety of perspectives that this diversity provides to analysis and debates was noted.

-C.1.20.ter Detail, if applicable, the business relationships that the consultant or its group companies maintain with the Company and its group companies.

-C.1.21 State the circumstances under which the resignation of directors is mandatory

-According to article 17.2 of the Regulations of the Board of Directors, "Directors must tender their resignation to the Board of Directors and, where considered appropriate by the Board, formalize the appropriate resignation in the following circumstances:

-- (a) When they cease in the positions, posts, or functions related with their appointment as executive Directors; - (b) In the case of proprietary Directors, when the shareholder whose interests they represent transfers all of their shares, or that they do it in the corresponding number in case said shareholder reduces its holding in the Company; - (c) When they are affected by any of the incompatibility or prohibition provisions legally established; - (d) If they are severely reprimanded by the Board of Directors on the basis of a report by the Appointments and Remuneration Committee as a result of having breached their duties as Directors; or - (e) When their continuance on the Board of Directors may jeopardize the interests of the company".

-C.1.23 Are qualified majorities, different from the statutory majorities, required to adopt any type of decision?

-Yes No X

-If so, describe the differences:
+C.1.20. ter Detail, if applicable, the business relationships that the consultant or its group companies maintain with the Company and its group companies.
+N/A C.1.21 State the circumstances under which the resignation of directors is mandatory According to article 17.2 of the Regulations of the Board of Directors, "Directors must tender their resignation to the Board of Directors and, where considered appropriate by the Board, formalize the appropriate resignation in the following circumstances: (a) When they cease in the positions, posts, or functions related with their appointment as executive Directors; (b) In the case of proprietary Directors, when the shareholder whose interests they represent transfers all of their shares, or that they do it in the corresponding number in case said shareholder reduces its holding in the Company; (c) When they are affected by any of the incompatibility or prohibition provisions legally established; (d) If they are severely reprimanded by the Board of Directors on the basis of a report by the Appointments and Remuneration Committee as a result of having breached their duties as Directors; or (e) When their continuance on the Board of Directors may jeopardize the interests of the company".
+C.1.22 Deleted section C.1.23 Are qualified majorities, different from the statutory majorities, required to adopt any type of decision?
+Yes No X If so, describe the differences: N/A C.1.24 Explain whether there are specific requirements, other than the requirements relating to directors, to be appointed chairman of the board of directors.
+Yes No X C.1.25 State whether the chairman has a casting vote: Yes No X C.1.26 State whether the by-laws or the regulations of the board set forth any age limit for directors: Yes No X C.1.27 State whether the by-laws or the regulations of the board establish any limit on the term of office for independent directors that is different than the term provided by regulatory provisions: Yes No X

-N/A

-C.1.24 Explain whether there are specific requirements, other than the requirements relating to directors, to be appointed chairman of the board of directors.

-Yes No X

-C.1.25 State whether the chairman has a casting vote: